 You’ll have to prove your case by providing information and supporting documentation.
 [Source]

 - Serious illness

-- Incapacity or unavoidable absence of taxpayer or his or her immediate family
+- Incapacity or unavoidable absence of the taxpayer or his or her immediate family

-- Fire, natural disaster, or casualty experienced by taxpayer
+- Fire, natural disaster, or casualty experienced by the taxpayer

-- Inability of taxpayer to obtain necessary records
+- The inability of the taxpayer to obtain necessary records

 Offer in Compromise

 Another tax relief option is an Offer in Compromise (OIC).
 Such an agreement negotiates tax liabilities for less than the full amount owed.